mathewmeconry/bexio/Readme.md

 ## Functions

-### Implemented

-You can find a list of all implements functions in the [wiki](https://github.com/mathewmeconry/bexio/wiki)

-### Missing

-You can find a list of all missing functions here: [Missing Functions](https://github.com/mathewmeconry/bexio/wiki#missing-functions).
-If you need a function implemented, please fill out an issue.
+Not all API endpoints are implemented yet.
+If an endpoint you need is missing, please open a pull request.

 ## Example